tailuge/billiards/README.md

 ### Features

-Unsophisticated billiards with spinning ball physics.
+Unsophisticated billiards with spinning ball physics written in typescript.
 * Backspin and sidespin well modeled.
 * Presentation in 2d or 3d in any modern browser.
 * Record and playback breaks.